Beyond One-Size-Fits-All: Adaptive Subgraph Denoising for Zero-Shot Graph Learning with Large Language Models: Prompt Templates

 \subsection{Subgraph Diversity Score Calculation}

 To capture both topological relationships and textual semantics across heterogeneous datasets, we move beyond traditional GNN-based embeddings.
 Instead, we employ LLMs to perform direct pairwise distance estimation.
 We task the LLM with performing a cross-graph structural and semantic analysis to generate a normalized score within the range of $[0, 1]$.
 This value serves as a universal distance metric to quantify the diversity between two subgraph structures.
+To further demonstrate the reliability of the LLM-based scoring, we conduct a stability analysis on 100 random samples across 100 independent trials each; the resulting average standard deviation for the Energy score was \textbf{0.05147} (relative to the metric's theoretical range of $(-\infty, -1]$), confirming that our LLM-based metric is robust and consistent for quantifying subgraph diversity.